The film poster collection of the Austrian Film Museum consists of numerous closed collection holdings as well as a wide selection

 of film titles that saw theatrical release in Austria.
 The collection includes rare original posters from the early period

-of 1920s and 1930s lithographic film posters by acclaimed Austrian graphic artist Victor Slama and an assortment of extremely
+and 1930s lithographic film posters by acclaimed Austrian graphic artist Victor Slama and an assortment of extremely rare

-rare poster designs.
-Furthermore, the collection encompasses essential, world-renowned original posters for masterpieces of
+poster designs.
+Furthermore, the collection encompasses essential, world-renowned original posters for masterpieces of modern

-modern cinema (Bresson, Tati, Godard, Truffaut, Fassbinder, etc.).
-The singular aesthetic tradition of the Polish Poster School
+cinema (Bresson, Tati, Godard, Truffaut, Fassbinder, etc.).
+The singular aesthetic tradition of the Polish Poster School is

 Artist Gertie Fröhlich's award-winning posters designed for the Film Museum retrospectives from 1964 until 1984 present another core of the collection (additionally documenting the history and programming policy of the AFM).
 The unconventional aesthetics of these posters can be explored in a catalogue publication issued in 2005.